UlviShukurzade/ragmonopoly/README.md

 ### Never get tricked by your friends :D
 Ask questions about monopoly, and get response!

-All free, in your local machine
+All free, in your local machine.

 Script utilizes nomic-embeddings, and mistral for generation, and chromadb for as vector database

 PS: This project is made for fun purposes

-to run the code
+to run the script
 1. run
 ```console
 python database_manager.py